stefan2200/TWB/README.md

 *How To:*
 - Install Python 3.x
 - Install the requirements (pip install -r requirements.txt)
-- Edit config.json
+- Rename config.example.json to config.json and edit the following things:
-	- add at least the username, password, endpoint, world and server
+	- add at least the endpoint, world and server
 	- In the village config set the VillageID (from the village overview page)
+	- Add additional villages in JSON dictionary format

 - Start the bot by running python twb.py and supply the cookie string from your browser
 - If login works you can adjust the config.json to your needs, it will automatically reload on change.